Applications are closed for 2023. Subscribe for future updates.

-A new grant program offers funding for COVID-19 relief to Black and Latinx-owned small businesses in Winston-Salem and Forsyth County.
+A local grant program offers funding to support Black and Latinx-owned small businesses in Winston-Salem and Forsyth County.
 The Minority Business Enterprise (MBE) grant fund is focused on improving business success, job retention, and job creation for minority-owned businesses.

-Eligible use of grant funds are salary, wages, lease, rent payments, working capital, and capital expenditures.
+- Eligible uses of grant funds are special projects and general operating expenses such as salary, wages, lease, rent payments, working capital, and capital expenditures.

 Grant recipients will receive a one-year scholarship membership to Greater Winston-Salem, Inc. to support their ongoing growth and business success.
 Learn more.

-The MBE grant program will be managed by the Entrepreneurial Advisory Board, consisting of African American and Latino business leaders in the local region.
-This board will review applications, provide technical assistance, and determine grant recipients.
+The MBE grant program will be managed by the Entrepreneurial Advisory Committee, consisting of African American and Latino business leaders in the local region.
+This committee will review applications, provide technical assistance, and determine grant recipients.

 Alan Caldwell – Retired Director-Community & Civic Engagement at Reynolds American Inc.